 Our prostate program is an NIH-recognized and funded consortium of cohesive investigators and clinicians.
-We see patients at UW Medicine and the Seattle Cancer Care Alliance and offer cancer screenings, personalized treatment strategies and cutting-edge clinical trials.
+We see patients at UW Medicine and offer cancer screenings, personalized treatment strategies and cutting-edge clinical trials.

 We are unique in the Pacific Northwest in having deep clinical and translational sciences expertise in the prevention, detection, and treatment of early and late-stage prostate cancer.
 The team is composed of multiple medical oncologists, pathologists, radiation oncologists and surgeons that specialize only in prostate cancer treatment.
 These clinician-scientists set national guidelines and promote the early testing of the newest treatments.